 Anne Jaskot ’08 – Physics & Astronomy

-Professor Anne Jaskot ’08 began showing interest in Astronomy early on in her academic journey.
+Professor Anne Jaskot ’08 began showing interest in Astronomy early.
 “I think my earliest interest in astronomy probably came as a kid,” Jaskot said.
 “I’ve always been interested in the vastness of geologic time, which astronomy exemplifies more than any other field.”

 Matthew Tokeshi – Political Science

-Prior to teaching at the College, Tokeshi earned an bachelor’s in political science and psychology at the University of California, Berkeley, and a doctorate in politics at Princeton University.
+Prior to teaching at the College, Tokeshi earned a bachelor’s in political science and psychology at the University of California, Berkeley, and a doctorate in politics at Princeton.
 At the College, Tokeshi teaches courses relating to racial politics, public opinion, and mass political behavior.

 Tokeshi credited former President Barack Obama’s election in 2008 with influencing his passion for political science.
 “When I was growing up in the 1990s, all of the important people in politics were white, and most were white men,” he wrote in an email to the Record.
 “So to see a Black man become president was unexpected and very exciting.”